Date API is cumbersome to use. Hence, it’s best to rely on a library for anything related to dates. Popular libraries include:

 It makes it impossible to support multiple time zones.

 It can lead to location-specific bugs.
-For example, the previous example produces different results, depending on where it is executed.
-In this particular case, the input was interpreted as CET, while the output was in UTC.
-That’s why the days of the month differed (27 vs. 26).
+For example, the previous example produces different results depending on where it is executed.
+To be safe:

 Date time formats describe: